vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-can-we-make-the-best-decision-about-how-to-give-spend-invest-or-lend-our-money.md

 Let’s work hard to get our representatives and senators to join us, so that we know what they understand and where they stand on the issue.
-If you have a Congress person who refuses to demonstrate their under- standing of our financial system and/or refuses to let you know where they stand on monetary reform, and most importantly, why they stand where they do, then work to put someone else into office who is on board with change. **This is one of the most important things you can do.**
+If you have a Congress person who refuses to demonstrate their understanding of our financial system and/or refuses to let you know where they stand on monetary reform, and most importantly, why they stand where they do, then work to put someone else into office who is on board with change. **This is one of the most important things you can do.**